githwxi/ATS-Xanadu/README.md

 types are so much friendlier than dependent types (which often involve explicit quantifiers) for supporting type-based meta-programming.
-It seems that a chance has finally arrived to properly address the template selection problem that causes so much annoyance in ATS2 (due to the very use of dependent types for template selection).
+It seems that a chance has finally arrived to properly address the problem of template instance resolution that causes so much annoyance in ATS2 (due to the very use of dependent types for template selection).

 In short, ATS3 adds an extra layer to ATS2 for supporting ML-like algebraic type-checking.
 Type-based meta-programming in ATS3 solely